(843) 255-5800 Office

 Public Service Announcements (PSA)

-PSA #1: In accordance with Federal Aviation Administration (FAA) regulations, please be advised that BCMC may conduct aerial training, survey, or spray missions during daylight hours from November 25 - 27, 2013.
+PSA #1: In accordance with Federal Aviation Administration (FAA) regulations, please be advised that BCMC may conduct aerial training, survey, or spray missions (as needed) during daylight hours between now and April 2014.
 We use low-flying aircraft (under 250 feet) to apply Environmental Protection Agency (EPA)-registered public health insecticides during ideal weather.
 We do not treat the salt marsh habitats for adult mosquitoes during these aerial operations.
 Note: for additional information, please see Tentative Treatment Maps.

 OV-10 D Bronco

 PSA #2: If you discover a dead American Crow, Blue Jay, Fish Crow, House Finch, or House Sparrow (see images) in Beaufort County, you should view the DHEC website (Submittal of Dead Birds) for instructions.
 Note: for additional information, please see Dead Bird Surveillance for West Nile Virus.